 Over two decades, passing different governors, Jakarta persistent injected ICT into public administration, launching integrated ICT applications to present an ambitious, smart city.
 Qlue is the first prima donna digital services platform for Jakarta residents.
 Through this application, people can report anything and anytime through their mobile phone, damaged roads, clogged gutters, or piles of garbage, and the authorized officers will fix them directly.
 The level of community satisfaction with the government's response is carried out by giving an asterisk.
 Eighty-seven percent of residents' complaints managed four stars rating.

 Though the previous Governor created Qlue, it is still used along with other social media platforms.
-The next Jakarta Governor created a digital platform, JAKI, the next and most integrated public service (Manoby et al., 2021).
-It's an abbreviation of Jakarta Kini or Jakarta up to date.
+The next Jakarta Governor created a digital platform, JAKI (Jakarta Kini – Jakarta up to date), the next and most integrated public service (Manoby et al., 2021).
 JAKI is an official public service and information center application; it was created to meet the daily needs of residents.
 JAKI provides features that reflect citizen-design services by combining service features created by the government and the public.
 JAKI is projected for a city-super app and a one-stop service for Jakarta residents.
 JAKI comprises several features: daily-food prices, Covid-19 information, weather, survey, education, complaint, emergency contact, JakWIFI- tracking 4.956 free hot spot locations.
 Jakarta is a flood-prone area; the JAKI users can access the latest information about river flow and floodgate conditions in Jakarta.
 The public can use the flood info map to identify inundation points, complete with additional information such as water level.
 JAKI also provides an emergency button.
 Digital services and official information from all Jakarta's agencies have been integrated into JAKI; herein, Jakarta residents only need to install one application to get all.
-Jakarta Province, the biggest monopoly collector and information producer has a profound responsibility to share all its resources with its residents.
+Jakarta Province, the most prominent monopoly collector and information producer has a profound responsibility to share all its resources with its residents.
 Jaki is one of the solution alternatives to improve the relationship between government and people.
 Despite the award to JAKI, the Jakarta ICT management should keep an eye on it.
 This study is important to examine the level of ICT management capability in Jakarta Province since huge budget allocation has been invested in it.
 Researchers do analysis conformance with company standards to COBIT 2019 Governance and Management Objective as a reference in analyzing management existing performance in the company to evaluate technology performance information and manage risk appropriately.

 IT Governance focuses on information technology (IT) systems and performance and risk management (Bayastura et al., 2021).
 IT increased interest in IT Governance is mostly emerging due to compliance initiatives.
 Also, increasing recognition of the ease with which IT projects.
 IT governance measurement is a control tool that positively impacts an organization's performance.
-IT Governance ensures stakeholder needs, conditions, and options are evaluated to determine balance, agree on the achievement of Organizational objectives, set direction through prioritization and decision making, and monitor implementation and compliance with approved directions and objectives.
+IT Governance ensures stakeholder needs, conditions, and options are evaluated to determine balance, agree on the achievement of Organizational objectives, set direction through prioritization and decision-making, and monitor implementation and compliance with approved directions and goals.

-Concept of Information of Technology (IT) Governance is a way of managing the use of information technology in an organization.
+The Concept of Information of Technology (IT) Governance is a way of managing the use of information technology in an organization.
 IT Governance incorporates good practices from planning and organizing, development and implementation, distribution and services, and monitoring system performance information to ensure information and technology can support the organization's goals and mission.
 One way to find out is to conduct an audit of the system.
 The audit is carried out to set the current state, look for drawbacks and recommend improvements to make the information system more useful in supporting the organization.